-Antenna alignment assistance.
-The AP provides a WDS link quality indicator via Wireless Network Manager to facilitate alignment of directional antennas when deploying pairs of wireless bridges.

-Link health monitoring.
-This feature enables the administrator to see if the WDS links of the AP to other peer wireless bridges are working fine.

-- Wireless client isolation.
+- Repeater.
+When the AP is in AP/Bridge mode, it can communicate with other APs or wireless bridges via WDS (Wireless Distribution System).
+Therefore, an AP can wirelessly forward packets from wireless clients to another AP, and then the later AP forwards the packets to the Ethernet network. - Antenna alignment assistance.
+The AP provides a WDS link quality indicator via Wireless Network Manager to facilitate alignment of directional antennas when deploying pairs of wireless bridges. - Link health monitoring.
+This feature enables the administrator to see if the WDS links of the AP to other peer wireless bridges are working fine. - Wireless client isolation.
 When the AP is in AP/Bridge mode, wireless-to-wireless traffic can be blocked so that the wireless clients cannot see each other.
-This capability can be used in hotspot applications to prevent wireless hackers from attacking other wireless users' computers. - AP load balancing.
+This capability can be used in hotspots applications to prevent wireless hackers from attacking other wireless users' computers. - AP load balancing.
 Several APs can form a load-balancing group.
 Within a group, wireless client associations and traffic load can be shared among the APs.
 This function is available when the AP is in AP/Bridge mode. - Transmit power control.
 Transmit power of the AP's RF module can be adjusted to change RF coverage of the AP. - Link integrity.
 When the AP is in AP/Bridge mode and its Ethernet LAN interface is detected to be disconnected from the wired network, all currently associated wireless clients are disassociated by the AP and no wireless client can associate with it. - Association control.
 When the AP is in AP/Bridge mode, it can be configured to deny association requests when it has served too many wireless clients or traffic load is too heavy. - Associated wireless clients status.
-When the AP is in AP/Bridge mode, it can show the status of all wireless clients that are associated with the AP. - Detachable antennas.
-The factory-mounted antennas can be replaced with high-gain antennas for different purposes.
+When the AP is in AP/Bridge mode, it can show the status of all wireless clients that are associated with the AP. - DHCP client.

-- DHCP client.
 The AP can automatically obtain an IP address from a DHCP server. - DHCP server.
 The AP can automatically assign IP addresses to computers or other devices by DHCP (Dynamic Host Configuration Protocol). - Static DHCP mappings.
 The administrator can specify static IP address to MAC address mappings so that the specified IP addresses are always assigned to the hosts with the specified MAC addresses. - Showing current DHCP mappings.
 Showing which IP address is assigned to which host identified by an MAC address. - Packet Filtering.
-The AP provides Layer 2, Layer 3, and Layer 4 filtering capabilities. - Firmware Tools - Firmware upgrade.
-The firmware of the AP can be upgraded in the following methods:
+The AP provides Layer 2, Layer 3, and Layer 4 filtering capabilities.